All posts by Steve Bennett

 The aim is to perform the following simultaneously as the competition phase approaches during each half of the year:

-• decreasing total volume of weights & aim finally for improvement in power.
+• Decreasing the total volume of weights & aim finally for improvement in power.

-• decreasing the volume of relaxed tempo sessions.
+• Reduce the volume of relaxed tempo sessions.

-• decreasing total volume of all training for major races
+• Decreasing the total volume of all training for major races

-• build confidence & mentally preparedness for racing with block starts, reaction drills etc.
+• Build confidence & mental preparedness for racing with block starts, reaction drills, etc.

 SPRINT Training for the DEVELOPING ATHLETE